Fighting the College Freshman 15

 First, start with your sleep.
-In order to concentrate in class, study the material and do the homework required, you've got to be well rested.
+To concentrate in class, study the material and do the homework required, you've got to be well-rested.
 That can be difficult in a new environment.
 Use the first two weeks of college establishing good sleep habits.

 Figure out how much sleep you'll need and go to bed early enough so that you'll get it.
 (Websites like www.sleepyti.me can help you figure it out.)
 If it's too bright, wear eye covers.
 If it's too noisy, get a sound machine to mask the interruptions.
 If things are just too loud, get a vibrating alarm that goes under your mattress and wear earplugs to bed.

 Second, spend a few days getting your food under control.
 Many schools offer meal cards that allow you to choose what you want from a cafeteria setting.
 Instead of analyzing every detail of every meal, follow the rules of "A Better Plate."